LiveFastEatTrashRaccoon/.github/profile/README.md

 **Procyon** intends to provide a set of clients for social and aggregation platforms in order to make it easier for everyone to find and access their favorite space in the **Fediverse**.

+Want to know more?
+Have a look at our [blog](https://livefasteattrashraccoon.github.io)!

 It dates back to 2023 with a Lemmy client and was extended with a Friendica (Mastodon-compatible) client in 2024.

-Want to know more?
-Have a look at the [project homepage](https://livefasteattrashraccoon.github.io)!

 ## What's in a name?